 Tip: The Münsterland is a cycling region!
 4,500 kilometres of cycle paths offer you almost unlimited possibilities in the city and in the countryside: you can commute to work comfortably by bike and go on great tours with friends and family.

 The municipality of Reken consists of five districts of different sizes.
-The largest is the centrally located Groß Reken with about 6300 inhabitants.
-The districts of Maria Veen (2800 inhabitants), Klein Re ken (2600 inhabitants) and Bahnhof Reken (2300 inhabitants) are about the same size.
-The smallest district is the settlement of Hülsten with about 700 people.
+The largest is the centrally located Groß Reken with around 6300 inhabitants.
+The neighbourhoods of Maria Veen (2800 inhabitants), Klein Reken (2600 inhabitants) and Bahnhof Reken (2300 inhabitants) are roughly the same size.
+The smallest neighbourhood is Hülsten with around 700 inhabitants.

-Even if rental and purchase prices overall follow the general real estate trend, there are still numerous niches to be discovered in Münsterland when building, buying or renting.
-In the rural areas of Münsterland, the average rent per square metre is between five and seven euros, and the average purchase price per square metre for flats and houses is 2,100 euros.
-Here you can find information on building areas and municipal building plots in Reken.
-In addition, you can view information on the development of turnover and prices on the property market in the district of Borken in the property market report .
+Even though rental and purchase prices are following the general property trend overall, there are still numerous niches to be discovered in Münsterland when it comes to building, buying or renting.
+Here you can find the average purchase and rental prices for a house or flat in rural Münsterland.
+Here you will find information on building sites and municipal building plots in Reken.
+You can also view information on sales and price trends on the property market in the Borken district in the property market report .

 You can buy everything you need for everyday life at various supermarkets in Groß Reken, Bahnhof Reken and Maria Veen.
 On Friday afternoons, you can also get fresh food at the weekly market in Groß Reken.
 In addition, you can browse in various small and larger specialist shops in the districts, for example in individual boutiques and concept stores with unusual clothes.
 And, as in many places in Münsterland, you can get everything you need for your excursion by bike or e-bike in a bicycle shop.
 Shopping for fashion and more?
 The Designer Outlet Ochtrup is only 40 minutes away by car.